alyssajohnsonunofficial/Justice-Centered-Data-Design/src/01-Learning-JS/04-conditionals.md

 person1['profession'] = "student"

 if (person1['profession'] == "married") {
-  console.log('Person is married.')
+  console.log("Person is married.")
 }

 else if (person1['profession'] == "laborer") {
-  console.log('Person is a laborer.')
+  console.log("Person is a laborer.")
 }

 else if (person1['profession'] == "widow") {
-  console.log('Person is a widow.')
+  console.log("Person is a widow.")
 }

 else {
-  console.log('Person has unknown profession.')
+  console.log("Person has unknown profession.")
 }
 ```